 |Select 30-42 credits of electives from economics courses in any of the fields offered by the department 1||30-42|

-Students may substitute up to 6 credits of courses outside economics in closely related fields with prior written approval of the director of the graduate program.
+Students may substitute up to a maximum of 6 credits of courses outside economics in closely related fields with prior written approval of the director of the graduate program.
 ECON 695 Special Topics in Economics cannot be applied toward PhD requirements.

 Students must successfully pass qualifying exams in microeconomics and macroeconomics.